zephyrproject-rtos/zephyr/samples/sensor/jc42/README.rst

 Requirements
 ************

+The sample requires a JEDEC JC 42.4 compliant temperature sensor.
+The sample is configured to use the MCP9808 sensor.

 The MCP9808 digital temperature sensor converts temperatures between -20 |deg|
 C and +100 |deg| C to a digital word with |plusminus| 0.5 |deg| C (max.) accuracy.
 It is I2C compatible and supports up to 16 devices on the bus.